 Drugs fail for two reasons: they do not work, and they are no safe.
-When such drugs are identified during the drug screening process in the pre-clinical stages, funds and resources can be re-routed and dedicated to drugs that do work and are safe.
+When such drugs are identified during pre-clinical drug screening, funds and resources can be re-routed and dedicated to drugs that do work and are safe.
 This “fail fast, fail cheap” paradigm, can save time and money, resulting in less expensive, more efficient drugs delivered to patients much faster.

-The orthogonal way of improving the predictiveness of screening assays is to ensure that the in vitro conditions are resembling the in vivo conditions as close as possible.
-It is a huge problem that currently has not yet been solved.
+The orthogonal way of improving the predictiveness of screening assays is to ensure that in vitro conditions are resembling in vivo conditions as close as possible.

 Our GraMOS technology provides the ability to optical stimulate cells without any interference with the optical recording modality.
 In other words, our G-plates can enable all-optical assays.